1Yr·

 And the appropriate strategy

-Again and again I read statements on getquin like "My goal is to read 50 books about finance this year and then finally start investing", "My strategy is to invest 300 euros every month" or "I have set myself the goal to increase the value of my portfolio to 20,000 euros by the end of the year - buy & hold!".
-Don't get me wrong, I think it's mega that you're all here, dealing with your finances and sharing your ideas and views with the community.
+I keep reading statements on getquin like "My goal is to read 50 books on finance this year and then finally start investing", "My strategy is to invest 300 euros every month" or "I have set myself the goal of increasing the value of my portfolio to 20,000 euros by the end of the year - buy & hold!".
+Don't get me wrong, I think it's great that you're all here, dealing with your finances and sharing your ideas and views with the community.
 And it's also much better to invest 300 euros every month - simply because you can - than to invest nothing at all.
 But there's so much more ...
-And that's what I'm going into today!
+And that's what I'm going to talk about today!

-@InvestmentPapa always rings in my ears when I think about this topic, which used to be "Hobbies - soccer, skiing and reading.
+@InvestmentPapa The words "hobbies - soccer, skiing and reading.
 Investing?
-Necessary evil with no chance of alternative." wrote.
-And he's damn right about that.
-Investment is not a hobby.
-Money and asset growth does me absolutely no good if I don't use it.
-Get clear about why you want to invest money!
-Putting 300 euros every month into an ETF is not a goal.
-It is a measure that could help you to reach your goal.
-Having X Euro in your portfolio at the end of the year but at the same time following a buy & hold strategy including a savings plan is not a reasonable goal either.
+A necessary evil with no chance of an alternative".
+And he's damn right.
+Investing is not a hobby.
+Money and asset growth are of absolutely no use to me if I don't use them.
+Be clear about why you want to invest money!
+Putting 300 euros into an ETF every month is not a goal.
+It's a measure that could help you achieve your goal.
+Having X euros in your portfolio at the end of the year but at the same time pursuing a buy & hold strategy including a savings plan is not a sensible goal either.
 The stock market fluctuates and if you are not actively trading, you have no influence on the short-term size of your portfolio.

-Of course, the desired goal differs from investor to investor.
-But money simply for the sake of money does not make sense.
-Some people want to close their pension gap, buy a house, work only part-time, bequeath as much as possible to their children, show off their assets to others, take a money bath or simply see a really big number in their own account.
+Of course, the goal differs from investor to investor.
+But money simply for the sake of money makes no sense.
+For example, some people want to close their pension gap, buy a house, only work part-time, pass on as much as possible to their children, show off their assets to others, take a money bath or simply see a really big figure in their own account.

 That's your goal.
 Or at least the first step towards it.